Exporting guide to Latvia

 Opportunities for exporters

 There are plans to improve Latvia’s railway infrastructure over the next few years.
 The ‘Rail Baltica’ project is a huge development linking Finland, the Baltic States and Poland with the rest of the EU using European standard gauge railway.
 The project, worth £5.8 billion, is in the development and design stage.

 Several major construction projects are underway in Latvia.
 A new terminal for Riga International Airport will be built to meet increased demand.
-There are plans to build new highways, new concert hall in Riga, military infrastructure projects.
+There are plans to build new highways, a new concert hall in Riga and military infrastructure projects.
 Many bridges are in critical condition and need reconstruction.